llucio/oracle-xe-ords-apex/README.md

 Docker compose example for running latest Oracle XE Database - Oracle ORDS and Oracle APEX locally using official and latest oracle images https://container-registry.oracle.com/

-Just run docker compose up and wait :)
+Just run docker compose up and wait. :)
 First time it will run oracle xe startup and wait for it to be available then ORDS will install on the default schema it will take a little time for it to be ready.

 Ports used: